cyberbotics/webots-doc/reference/imagetexture.md

 The `filtering` field defines the level of quality obtained from filtering techniques applied to the texture.
-This parameter ranges from 0 to an integer increment relative to the maximum supported anisotropy level (usually 5), 0 corresponding to no filtering, only performing simple nearest-neighbor pixel interpolation.
+This parameter ranges from 0 to an integer increment relative to the maximum supported anisotropy level, which is usually 5.
+If the maximum supported level is exceeded, the filtering level will be silently brought back to the value corresponding to it.
+0 corresponds to no filtering, only performing simple nearest-neighbor pixel interpolation.
 At 1, simple mipmapping is applied.
 From 2 onwards additional anisotropic filtering is applied with an increasing sampling factor.
 Using filtering doesn't significantly affect the run-time performance for values up to 4, however